Kurt M. Mullen

 Other Cases

-• Insituform Technologies, Inc. v.
-American Home Assurance Co., 566 F.3d 274 (2009) (Reversing district court’s judgment ruling excess insurer liable for cost of repairing and replacing insured’s work and holding that “following form” endorsement did not create new liability for excess insurer inconsistent with other basic provisions in the excess policy, including the “your product” and “your work” exclusions, which still operated to bar coverage for construction defect claim).
+• Insituform Techs., Inc. v.
+American Home Assur.
+Co., 566 F.3d 274 (1st Cir.
+2009).
+(Reversing district court’s judgment ruling excess insurer liable for cost of repairing and replacing insured’s work and holding that “following form” endorsement did not create new liability for excess insurer inconsistent with other basic provisions in the excess policy, including the “your product” and “your work” exclusions, which still operated to bar coverage for construction defect claim).

 Presentations

-• Kurt regularly presents at the Legal Seminar for the National Conference of Insurance Guaranty Funds
+Kurt regularly has been a panelist at the biennial legal seminar for the National Conference of Insurance Guaranty Funds:

 • “Veteran Litigators: A How-To,” NCIGF Legal Seminar, Denver, CO, June 27, 2019